Lemoncode/d3js-typescript-examples/02A-single-bar/Readme.md

 # Steps

-- We will start from scratch, but will be reuse a lot of code from 01-bar-chart (in a real world scenario it would be enough to refactor the previous example but for the sake of clarity we will go step by step).
+- We will start from scratch, but will be reuseing a lot of code from 01-bar-chart (in a real world scenario it would be enough to refactor the previous example but for the sake of clarity we will go step by step).